MacLemon/CongressChecklist/README.md

 ### Items that are explicitly forbidden to bring on a plane
-- Ammunition
-- Fireworks
+- Lighters (*only* allowed in hand luggage)
-- Explosives
+- Matches
 - Lighter benzine
 - Lighter gas (Butane)
-- Matches
-- Lighters (*only* allowed in hand luggage)
 - Butane cartridges
 - Propane cartridges
+- Ammunition
+- Fireworks
+- Explosives
 - Radioactive medication
+- Acids
+- Lead acid batteries
 - Toxics
-- Lead acid batteries
 - Mercury (Quecksilber)
-- Acids
 - Bleach
 - Peroxides
-- Samsung Galaxy Note 7
 - Self Balancing Scooters (Hoverboards)
 - (strong) rare-earths Magnets (really small and weak magnets, like the needle of a compass, are okay)